lwshanbd/lwshanbd/README.md

 ### ✋Hi, this is Baodi.

-I am a senior undergrduate student from Shandong University and I am looking for a PhD positon in America or Asia.
+I am a incoming Ph.D student @ Stony Brook University.

 ### ✨ Contact ✨